r6security/phoenix/docs/examples/kubearmor-based-app-restart.md

     kubectl exec -it -n demo-page deployments/demo-page -c nginx -- bash -c "apt update && apt install masscan"

+It will be denied permission enforced by KubeArmor:

+    bash: line 1: /usr/bin/apt: Permission denied
+    command terminated with exit code 126

+However, no pod restart was carried out, since Phoenix has not been configured yet.

     kubectl -n demo-page get pods

 Let's activate the MTD configuration to delete pod (serving as an additional layer of security measure) after it gets notification about the block event of KubeArmor.

-    kubectl -n demo-page apply -f deploy/manifests/falco-integrator-delete-demo-amtd.yaml
+    kubectl -n demo-page apply -f deploy/manifests/kubearmor-integrator-delete-demo-amtd.yaml

-### Trigger the Phoenix
+### Trigger Phoenix

 To trigger a KubeArmor event let's execute our previous command again that tries to run the package manager:

     kubectl exec -it -n demo-page deployments/demo-page -c nginx -- bash -c "apt update && apt install masscan"

+It will be denied permission enforced by KubeArmor:

+    bash: line 1: /usr/bin/apt: Permission denied
+    command terminated with exit code 126

+Also, this time the pod was deleted (which restarted the application) by Phoenix:

     kubectl -n demo-page get pods

-Watch pods to see that the original pod was deleted (which restarted the application):

-    watch kubectl -n demo-page get pods